Veklury® (remdesivir)

 Clinical Data on the Use of RDV in Pediatric Patients

-Study design
+Study design and demographics

 Figure 1

 .
-CARAVAN: Study Design2,5
+CARAVAN: Overall Study Design2,5

 Abbreviations: PCR=polymerase chain reaction; PEWS=Pediatric Early Warning Score; SBECD=sulfobutylether β-cyclodextrin; ULN=upper limit of normal.

-Overall, 38 participants (72%) experienced ≥1 AE during the study; ≥Grade 3 AEs were reported in 15 participants (28%).
+Overall, 38 participants (72%) experienced ≥1 AE during the study; Grade ≥3 AEs were reported in 15 participants (28%).
 No treatmentrelated SAEs were reported.
 Overall, 2 (4%) treatment discontinuations due to AEs were reported, and 3 (6%) deaths occurred that were considered unrelated to study drug (Table 1).

 Table 1.
-CARAVAN: Primary Safety Results2
+CARAVAN: Primary Safety Results for Cohorts 1–4 and Cohort 82

 Total